denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. 7
 G. None of the above

-**My Answer: D  / Correct Answer: F**
+**My Answer: D
+Correct Answer: F**

-To solve this problem, you need to trace the braces {} and see when variables go in and out of scope.
+**To solve this problem, you need to trace the braces {} and see when variables go in and out of scope.
 The variables on lines 2 and 7 are only in scope for a single line block.
 The variable on line 12 is only in scope for the for loop.
 None of these are in scope on line 14.
 By contrast, the three instance variables on lines 3 and 4 are available in all instance methods.
-Additionally, the variables on lines 6, 9, and 10 are available since the method and while loop are still in scope.
+Additionally, the variables on lines 6, 9, and 10 are available since the method and while loop are still in scope.**

 ---